dbrown499/winter-2025-technical-interview-practice/lesson30-recursion/README.md

 ### Disadvantages of Recursion
 - Overhead of multiple function calls.
 - Can lead to stack overflow if not carefully implemented or if the input is too large.

+### When to Use Recursion
+- Tree and graph traversal: Naturally recursive structures like binary trees benefit from recursive solutions.

+- Divide-and-conquer algorithms: Recursion is fundamental in algorithms like Merge Sort and Quick Sort.

+- Backtracking problems: Such as solving mazes, generating permutations, or Sudoku solving.

 ## Problem Solving (35 minutes)